 1. Click the Transitions button on the left sidebar to open the list of all transitions.
+Click on a transition to preview it in the player.

 2. In the list of transitions, pick a style you like and drag-and-drop its icon between two clips on the Timeline.
+If you really like a transition style, you can click the heart icon to add it to your favorites list.